ryanbrodey/Bots-for-Apps/Reddit-Bot/README.md

 - Retrieving Comments: Extract and print comments from a specific Reddit post.
 - Replying to Comments: The bot searches for specific phrases in comments and replies accordingly.

+## Error Handling

+The bot includes basic error handling, ensuring any interaction errors with Reddit comments are caught and displayed.

+## Important Notes

+- Ensure that you abide by Reddit's API Terms of Use and avoid spamming subreddits.
+- Be cautious with your credentials.
+Never share your client_id, client_secret, username, or password publicly.
+- This bot is intended for educational and testing purposes.
+Using it for automated tasks or interactions outside of Reddit's API guidelines may result in your account being banned.